List of pharaohs: Lower Egypt

 Lower Egypt geographically consists of the northern Nile and the Nile delta.

 The following list may be incomplete:

 Upper Egypt

 Upper Egypt refers to the region up-river to the south of Lower Egypt.

-Regrouped here are predynastic rulers of Upper Egypt belonging to the late Naqada III period, sometimes informally described as Dynasty 00:
+Regrouped here are predynastic rulers of Upper Egypt belonging to the late Naqada III period, sometimes informally described as Dynasty 0:

 Predynastic rulers: Dynasty 0

-Since these kings precede the First Dynasty, they have been informally grouped as "Dynasty 0".
+These rulers are prior to the First Dynasty, and as such they have informally been grouped as the 0th Dynasty to separate them from the rulers before them.

 The following list of predynastic rulers may be incomplete: